alexpsimone/shop-cat/README.md

 - [x] User can add a fixed number of required tools and parts, as well as text-based step-by-step directions.
 - [x] User has the option to link to a photo relevant to the procedure.
 - [x] Text inputs will feed into a formatted display that can be read easily.
+- [x] Any new procedures or vehicles/tools/parts created when a procedure is written are automatically added to the database.

 #### 2.0